Precious metals drop in price in Azerbaijan

 By Ilkin Shafiyev – Trend:

-The prices for main precious metals in Azerbaijan have decreased July 16, according to the data published by the country’s Central Bank.
+Prices for precious metals in Azerbaijan continued to decline on July 17, according to the data published by the country’s Central Bank.

-The cost of gold increased by 0,918 manat to 2115,684 manats per ounce in the country on July 16, compared to the price on July 13.
+The price of gold decreased by 5.457 manat to 2110.227 manats per ounce in the country on July 17, compared to the price on July 16.

 |